GREEN CARD THROUGH MARRIAGE

 - Foreign spouse needs to file:

-- Dependent children (unmarried children under 21 years old) shall be indicated in Form I-485.
+- Dependent children (unmarried children under 21 years old) shall be indentified in Form I-485.

 Documents Required To Obtain a Green Card Through Marriage